McKnight Artist Fellow | January 7 - 18, 2019

 While in residence, di Palma and her collaborators showed the work in progress to community members as well as School of Dance students and faculty, followed by a discussion.
 Passionate about the furtherance of Flamenco as a dance form, di Palma and d’Arc Casas taught two Flamenco master classes to School of Dance students.
 These student dancers enjoyed learning a wide array of Flamenco vocabulary, as well as basic history about the form’s origins in the Andalucía region of southern Spain and the key elements of the accompanying guitar and vocals.

-Five performances of Casita are scheduled at the Lab Theater in Minneapolis in April 2019, as part of Zorongo Flamenco Dance Theater’s season, What the Moon Sees.
-The premiere of Casita will be interwoven into the evening program with other contemporary flamenco works, ultimately spotlighting the fact that the homeless experience is one that is neither talked about nor acknowledged in contemporary American society.
+Five performances of Casita took place at the Lab Theater in Minneapolis in April 2019, as part of Zorongo Flamenco Dance Theater’s season, What the Moon Sees.
+The premiere of Casita was be interwoven into the evening program with other contemporary flamenco works, ultimately spotlighting the fact that the homeless experience is one that is neither talked about nor acknowledged in contemporary American society.

 This residency was supported, in part, by a partnership with McKnight Choreographer Fellowships, funded by The McKnight Foundation and administered by The Cowles Center for Dance & The Performing Arts.